 Revenues for 2010 totaled \$273.1 million, an increase of approximately \$36.7 million or 15.5%, which reflects an increase in both the Company's PEO service fee revenue and staffing service revenue.
 PEO service fee revenue increased approximately \$27.1 million or 22.5% over 2009 primarily due to growth in new customers as PEO business from new customers during 2010 exceeded our lost PEO business from former customers.
 PEO revenue from continuing customers reflected a small increase on a year-over-year basis.
 Staffing service revenue increased approximately \$9.6 million or 8.3% over 2009 primarily due to an increase in demand for our staffing services from existing customers in our northwest and intermountain markets.
 During 2010, the Company served approximately 1,820 PEO clients, which compares to approximately 1,620 PEO clients during 2009.
 During 2010, the Company served approximately 1,750 staffing service customers, which compares to 1,800 during 2009.
-The decline in economic activity and associated reductions in employment levels in the Company's market areas in late 2008 and 2009 continue to impact our existing client base, resulting in ongoing pressure on demand for the Company's staffing services.

 Gross margin for 2010 totaled approximately \$44.7 million, which represented an increase of \$17.8 million or 66.1% over 2009, primarily due to a 15.5% increase in revenues, the inclusion of the \$11.8 million additional workers' compensation expense adjustment in 2009, and a decline in direct payroll costs, as a percentage of revenues.
 The gross margin percent increased from 11.4% of revenues for 2009 to 16.4% for 2010.
 Workers' compensation expense, as a percent of revenues, decreased from 16.8% in 2009 to 13.3% in 2010.
 Workers' compensation expense for 2010 totaled \$36.3 million, which compares to \$39.8 million for 2009.
 This decrease was primarily due to the \$11.8 million additional workers' compensation expense adjustment recognized in 2009.
 The decrease in direct payroll costs, as a percentage of revenues, from 37.1% for 2009 to 34.9% for 2010 reflects the moderate shift in the overall mix of services from staffing services to PEO services in the Company's customer base and the effect of each customer's unique mark-up percent.
 The increase in payroll taxes and benefits, as a percentage of revenues, from 34.7% for 2009 to 35.4% for 2010, was principally due to higher statutory state unemployment tax rates in various states in which the Company operates in 2010 as compared to 2009 and to a relative shift in business mix to PEO services, as to which payroll taxes and benefits are presented at gross cost while the related direct payroll costs are netted against PEO services revenue.
-We expect gross margin as a percentage of total revenues to continue to be influenced by fluctuations in the mix between staffing and PEO services, as well as changes to our estimates for workers' compensation claims liabilities, if necessary.

-Selling, general and administrative ("SG&A") expenses consist of compensation and other expenses relating to the operation of our headquarters and our branch offices and the marketing of our services.
+SG&A expenses consist of compensation and other expenses relating to the operation of our headquarters and our branch offices and the marketing of our services.
 SG&A expenses for 2010 amounted to approximately \$35.4 million, an increase of \$1.9 million or 5.8% over 2009.
 The increase in dollars over 2009 was primarily attributable to higher profit sharing due to improved profitability and to an increased level of business activity.
 SG&A expenses, as a percentage of revenues, decreased from 14.2% in 2009 to 13.0% in 2010.